tue-alga/cartocrow/wwwroot/README.md

 - Ignore section 3.1.7 on optional elements: always keep the <head> and <body> tags for separation of concerns (e.g. separating metadata from data).
 - Ignore section 4.1.8 on hexadecimal notation: always use 6- or 8-character notation.
 Shorter notations obfuscate the actual value.
-- All style classes for general use within the group use the "myorg-" prefix.
+- All style classes for general use within the group use the "aga-" prefix.
 All style classes for specific use within a project use a short prefix based on the project name.

 The JavaScript files follow the Google JavaScript style guide (https://google.github.io/styleguide/jsguide.html) with the following changes: